National leader Simon Bridges rules out post-election deal with New Zealand First

 Peters said National's decision narrowed their options and "can be the worst strategic move you will ever make".

-'Having been in politics a long time, and a member of the National Party for over 25 years, the one thing New Zealand First is confident about is that if voters deliver that possibility, and if Mr Bridges doesn't pick up the phone, someone else within his caucus will do it for him," Peter said.
+'Having been in politics a long time, and a member of the National Party for over 25 years, the one thing New Zealand First is confident about is that if voters deliver that possibility, and if Mr Bridges doesn't pick up the phone, someone else within his caucus will do it for him," Peters said.

 "He has also demonstrated he has no insight into what a unified caucus looks like.